developing-bioinformatics/R4bio/exercises/Knitr-BBS-R.md

    a conditional statement that checks to see if the necessary files have already been created and only install they data if they have not.
 Don't show the output for this chunk.
-7. Add a code chunk to load the species, counts, and routes tables into R and display the top few rows of each table.
+7. Add a code chunk to load the routes tables into R and display the top few rows.
 8. Make a map of the locations of all of the Breeding Bird Survey routes, including an outline the North America landmass.
 Add a header above this map describing what it shows.
 You can get a world map useing